 - Diode Type: Schottky diodes, for instance, exhibit significantly shorter recovery times compared to conventional PN junction diodes due to their metal-semiconductor junction.

-- Junction Capacitance: Higher junction capacitance can lead to longer recovery times.
+- Junction Capacitance: Higher junction capacitance can lead to longer recovery times and increased diode switching times.

 - Temperature: Higher temperatures can prolong the reverse recovery time as they increase the lifetime of the charge carriers.